Dev-GSammy/Dev-GSammy/README.md

 among others.

 I so much love the feeling of competing in typing (cuz I type at 80WPM atm).
 I am a Christian.
-You a Christian?.\n
+You a Christian?.

-You can reach me through\n
+You can reach me through

-Phone/Whatsapp: +234 7036324540. \n
+Phone/Whatsapp: +234 7036324540.

 Twitter: Dev-GSammy

 and before you leave, please follow me 🤔.
 Thanks.